 When talking about Scandinavia, you should mention Denmark, among Sweden and Norway.
 Amazing country, with Copenhagen one of the most livable cities, as a capital, proud with its Tivoli Gardens, and many other elegant palaces.
 Denmark is a country with many industrial changes.
-The Danes are her best attraction, proud for their language, their skills as craftsmen and builders.
+The Danes are her best attraction, proud of their language, their skills as craftsmen and builders.
 Every tourist will be glad to see those happy Danish faces, whether they do a performance on the streets, or just see how excited they are when showing this to a tourist.

-As a highly developed country, she maintains her industrial development, and remains famous in the world for the quality of the goods.
-As we said about the Danish, known for their skills, they use them to make goods, so Denmark stands as a competitive country in the World economy.
+As a highly developed country, she maintains her industrial development and remains famous in the world for the quality of the goods.
+As we said about the Danish, known for their skills, they use them to make goods, so Denmark stands as a competitive country in the world economy.

 Denmark has a lot to offer to the visitors.
-With her idyllic country side look, and a chilly weather, she is like a fairy tale written by Hans Christian Andersen.
+With her idyllic countryside look and a chilly weather, she is like a fairy tale written by Hans Christian Andersen.
 The Danes have some of the world’s best cinemas and internet cafes where they can entertain themselves and their guests in the cold winter days.

-The country consists of large peninsula Jutland and 443 islands.
-So it’s next to sea, but even though no one lives more than 30 miles from the water, Danish people still maintain a long tradition of a connection with the water. Ærø is an island that people can’t omit if they go to Denmark.
+The country consists of a large peninsula Jutland and 443 islands.
+So it’s next to the sea, but even though no one lives more than 30 miles from the water, Danish people still maintain a long tradition of a connection with the water. Ærø is an island that people can’t omit if they go to Denmark.
 The place looks like time has stopped there, that is the best way to learn something more about the traditional look of Denmark.